Prince-Tee/continuousIntegration_Devops/README.md

 In Blue Ocean, you can now see how the Jenkinsfile has caused a new step in the pipeline launch build for the new branch.
 (screenshot)

+A QUICK TASK FOR YOU!
+1. Create a pull request to merge the latest code into the main branch
+2. After merging the PR, go back into your terminal and switch into the main branch.
+3. Pull the latest change.
+4. Create a new branch, add more stages into the Jenkins file to simulate below phases.
+(Just add an echo command like we have in build and test stages)
+   1. Package
+   2. Deploy
+   3. Clean up
+(screenshot)
+  .
+Verify in Blue Ocean that all the stages are working, then merge your feature branch to the main branch
+6. Eventually, your main branch should have a successful pipeline like this in blue ocean (screenshot)
+ Running Ansible Playbook from Jenkins
+Now that you have a broad overview of a typical Jenkins pipeline.
+Let us get the actual Ansible deployment to work by:

+Installing Ansible on Jenkins
+sudo apt update
+sudo apt upgrade -y
+(screenshot)
+Install Required Dependencies

+sudo apt install software-properties-common -y (screenshot)
+Add the Ansible PPA (Personal Package Archive)

+sudo add-apt-repository --yes --update ppa:ansible/ansible (screenshot) sudo apt update sudo apt install ansible -y
+(screenshot)
+Verify the Installation

+ansible --version
+(screenshot)

+Installing Ansible plugin in Jenkins UI On the dashboard page, click on Manage Jenkins > Manage plugins > Available type in ansible and install without restart
+(screenshot)

+Click on Dashboard > Manage Jenkins > Global Tool Configuration > Add Ansible.
+Add a name and the path ansible is installed on the jenkins server

+Get the path to ansible installed

+ which ansible
+ (screenshot)
+ Then enter the above path to Jenkins GUI as follows (screenshot)

+ Creating Jenkinsfile from scratch.
+(Delete all you currently have in there and start all over to get Ansible to run successfully)
+You can watch a [10 minutes video here](https://youtu.be/PRpEbFZi7nI) to guide you through the entire setup

+Let's delete the content of current Jenkinsfile nad create a new Jenkinsfile from scratch to run the ansible playbook against the dev environment.

+To do this let's ensure git module is checking out SCM from main branch.